mp-se/gravitymon/src_docs/source/configuration.rst

 If this option is checked any angles below that of SG 1 will be discarded as invalid and never sent to any server.
 Default = off.

+* **Battery saving:**

+If this option is checked the sleep interval will be changed to 1 hour when battery drops below 20%.
+Default = on.
+This setting is set to off for Floaty builds.

 * **Gravity calibration temp**

 This option allows you to set the correction temperature used in the automatic temperature gravity adjustment formula.
 Standard is 20C.